studio1902/statamic-peak-commands/README.md

 # Statamic Peak Commands

-This addon contains the various Peak CLI commands.
+This is an addon for [Statamic Peak](https://github.com/studio1902/statamic-peak) that contains the various Peak CLI commands.

 * peak:add-block
 * peak:add-collection